 How to build your case in a fundraising letter

 As you build your case for support, make sure you’re answering these three key questions:

 - What’s the consequence of not giving?

-Of these three questions “Why Give Now” is the one that most organizations struggle with.
-They know there’s another campaign scheduled in a few months – maybe even sooner – and its often hard for them to verbalize why giving to this particular campaign is critical.
-But here’s the thing… your donors also know another campaign is coming sooner or later.
-If your appeal doesn’t clearly state “why now” then it’s more likely to hit the trash or recycle bin.
+Of these three questions, “Why Give Now?” is the one that most organizations struggle with.
+They know there’s another campaign scheduled in a few months – maybe even sooner – and it’s often hard for them to verbalize why giving to this particular campaign is critical.
+But here’s the thing… your donors also know another campaign is coming sooner or later if your appeal doesn’t clearly state “why now,” it’s more likely to hit the trash or recycle bin.

-If you need help answering these 3 questions, a professional copywriter can bring clarity.
-Our Allegiance copywriters will often interview clients in order to get to know them better and really hone in on the case for giving.
+A professional copywriter can bring clarity if you need help answering these three questions.
+Our Allegiance copywriters will often interview clients to get to know them better and hone in on the case for giving.